hapax/hapax.github.io/assets/reality.md

 the Greek philosopher Aristotle.
-He told us that different objects are made from different elements---earth, water, fire, and air---which are heavier or lighter, and therefore move up or down to find their level, explaining why the dirt is under your feet, the atmosphere is layered over it, and the fiery points of starlight revolve far above.
+He told us that different objects are made from different elements---earth, water, fire, and air---which are heavier or lighter, and therefore move up or down to find their level, explaining why the dirt is under our feet, the atmosphere is layered over it, and the fiery pinpricks of starlight revolve far above.

 So, if I take a clod of earth, and let it go, Aristotle says it will